 True, they do look the same!
 The main difference is in the ingredients list.
 Sugar cookies have baking powder in them acting as a leavener making them lighter in texture.
 Shortbread doesn't have this making them more crumbly and denser.

 This is to resolidify the butter.
 The butter is at room temperature when making the dough resulting in a soft dough.
 If baked straight away, the butter would melt away immediately when hitting the hot oven and the shortbread would spread.
-By chilling the dough, the butter takes a lot longer to melt in the heat, and this allows the outside of the dough to set in place before the butter fully melts inside, leaving you with perfect cut out shortbread cookies.
+By chilling the dough, the butter takes a lot longer to melt in the heat, and this allows the outside of the dough to set in place before the butter fully melts inside, leaving you with perfectly cut-out shortbread cookies.

-If you tried this Shortbread Cut Out Cookies Recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Shortbread Cut Out Cookies Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 The Best All Butter Shortbread Cookies Recipe